2020PB/police-brutality/reports/Washington.md

 ### Individual thrown against concrete wall during arrest | September 28th

-Footage shows an individual, believed by the filmer to be an observer watching protests, walking down a street in front of several officers on bicycles.
+Footage shows an individual, believed by the filmer to be an observer watching protests, walking down a street near 12th and Pine in front of several officers on bicycles.
 The officers dismount and arrest the individual for unclear reason.
 Two officers pin the individual against a concrete wall.
 At 0:21 in the video, the officers pull the individual back and slam their head into the wall.

 tags: arrest, bystander, grab, push, shove, throw

 id: wa-seattle-71

-geolocation:
+geolocation: 47.6152538,-122.3168999

 **Links**